Pink-Pixel/PrivateNpmTemplate/README.md

 ## Usage
 Once cloned or setup, You simply need to run `npm publish` (or `npm publish --registry https://registry-url-here`) to publish your package.
 You can then install it into your game projects with `npm install @scope/name` (values you should modify within `package.json`).

+Once brought into your game project, you can send your modules wherever you like by editing the `*.project.json` that you are using with [Rojo](https://rojo.space).
+You will need to point to `node_modules` for the `$path` if you are not using any scopes, or points to `node_modules/@scope` if you are.
+For example, this template assumes a scope of `@client`, and in our main project we might have `tree.ReplicatedStorage.Client.Modules` and within that, set the `$path` to `node_modules/@client/`.
+This way, any private node modules we create with the `@client` scope, they will all be accessible via `ReplicatedStorage.Client.Modules`.

 ## Creating from Scratch
 First off, this is intended for using private repositories, not publishing to a public registry.